 In addition to active transportation within municipal road allowances and lands, the City is responsible for the operations and maintenance of all sidewalks within the Regional road allowances, as mandated by Section 55(1) of the Municipal Act.
 Traditionally, cycling facilities within Regional road allowances have been implemented on the road and therefore operations and maintenance was undertaken by York Region in conjunction with Regional road maintenance.
-However, in recent years, there has been a steady increase in societal and governmental interest, support and understanding of cycling and walking as a viable and healthy mode of transportation.
-Demand for safer cycling facilities has grown and best practices have evolved to providing separated facilities for all ages and abilities.
+However, in recent years, there has been a steady increase in societal and governmental interest, support and understanding of cycling facilities has grown and best practices have evolved to providing separated facilities for all ages and abilities.
 Steadily, more cycling facilities are being designed and implemented in the boulevard adjacent to the sidewalk (e.g. Phases 2 and 3 of Rutherford Road widening) or adjacent to the curb (e.g. Centre and Bathurst Streets cycle tracks as part of the VivaNext BRT project).
-With no guidance provided within the Municipal Act, formal operations and maintenance practices for cycling facilities within Regional boulevards are under review and require further discussion with York Region.
+With no guidance provided within the Municipal Act, formal operations and maintenance practices for cycling facilities within the Streets are under review and require further discussion with York Region.